 Jennifer Kopar - 412-359-3067

 Tail Waggin Tutors at Baden Library

 Concordia of Wexford

 If you would like to have Therapy Dogs visit your facility, please contact one of the following Therapy Dog Teams or contact Misty Pines to have your facility listed in the above section so that our teams may contact you.
-The Teams listed below are a small portion of those interested in visiting those in need of therapeutic visits from their furry friends:
+Click the link below for teams that are interested in visiting those in need of therapeutic visits from their furry friends: